Program Description

 Conferences and Didactic Curriculum

-In addition to core content, the didactic curriculum will include additional scheduled educational sessions.
-These include:
+In addition to core content, the didactic curriculum will include additional scheduled educational sessions including: mentorship, resident-led seminars, board reviews, invitational lectures, resident-led grand rounds, clinical case reviews, M&M conferences, and journal clubs.

 Mentorship Program